SystemsApproach/ops/lifecycle.rst

-The CI/CD pipeline described in this chapter is consistent with GitOps, an approach to DevOps designed around the idea of *Configuration-as-Code*\—making the code repo (e.g. GitHub) the single source of truth for building and deploying a cloud native system.
+The CI/CD pipeline described in this chapter is consistent with GitOps, an approach to DevOps designed around the idea of *Configuration-as-Code*\—making the code repo the single source of truth for building and deploying a cloud native system.
 The approach is premised on first making all configuration state declarative (e.g, specified in Helm Charts and Terraform Templates), and then treating this repo as the single source of truth for building and deploying a cloud native system.
 It doesn't matter if you patch a Python file or update a config file, the repo triggers the CI/CD pipeline as described in this chapter.

 While the approach described in this chapter is based on the GitOps model, there are three considerations that mean GitOps is not the end